Webpage visitor notifications

 We also know that Lindsay’s Toshiba laptop was seized after the murder, so it could have been that the police were also able to see that Lindsay had tried to reach out to a member of the Delalcazar family while she was in Calgary, once through facebook and once by phone.
 What they were never able to prove was whether or not Lindsay ever made contact.
 Clearly, whoever Lindsay reached out to did not respond or the police would have been a record of the response.
 At one time the Saanich Police made a public statement saying that Lindsay had tried to make contact with Erickson Delalcazar.

-It’s very possible that Lindsay was just reaching out to say hello and she had no intentions of meeting up with Erickson.
-Of course she knew Erickson because he was friends were her ex-boyfriend Matt MacDuff.
-Even if she had met up with Erickson for a drink, it simply means she was meeting up with an old friend to say hello.
+Why would Lindsay be reaching out to say hello to a relative of Ericksons’ when she returned home from Calgary, and why did she go to see Erickson when she was there in the first place.
+Erickson was a good friend of Lindsay’s ex-boyfriend Matt MacDuff, maybe she just wanted to have a quick visit to catch up and that’s all there was to it.
 It’s time for the police to stop trying to discredit the victim in order to save the “main informant”.
 All the evidence points to the main informant pointing the finger at Lindsay in order to save themselves, and the police need to focus on gathering the evidence needed to prove it.

 Sgt.
 Chris Horsley has pretty much lead this investigation from the start